hyperf/hyperf/docs/en/guzzle.md

 class Client implements ClientInterface
 {
-    // Omitted other unchanged codes
+    // Code omitted for other unchanged parts

     public function __construct(array $config = [])
     {
         $inCoroutine = Coroutine::inCoroutine();
         if (!isset($config['handler'])) {
-            // The corresponding Handler can choose CoroutineHandler or PoolHandler as needed
+            // The corresponding Handler can be selected as CoroutineHandler or PoolHandler as needed
             $config['handler'] = HandlerStack::create($inCoroutine ? new CoroutineHandler() : null);
         } elseif ($inCoroutine && $config['handler'] instanceof HandlerStack) {
             $config['handler']->setHandler(new CoroutineHandler());